cometamaria/TS4-CacheCleanerApp/README.md

 # TS4-CacheCleanApp

-Removes:

-Directory
+This app will remove:

+## Directories

-cache
+- cache
-cachestr
+- cachestr
-onlinethumbnailcache
+- onlinethumbnailcache

-File
+## Files

-avatarcache.package
+- avatarcache.package
-localsimtexturecache.package
+- localsimtexturecache.package
-localthumbcache.package
+- localthumbcache.package

-lastCrash_340379473094732.txt
+- lastCrash_340379473094732.txt
-lastException_40574375943.txt
+- lastException_40574375943.txt

+## Run the app

+On the terminal with the folder *TS4-CacheCleanApp* selected, type: `python .\ts4_cachecleanapp.py`

+The app must be placed in `\Documents\GitHub\TS4-CacheCleanApp` to work for now.